Counselling Theories Compare and Contrasted

-The first thing to consider is that all counsellors no matter which model of counselling the practice should offer the core conditions discussed in the section ‘Person Centred Therapy’,
+The first thing to consider is that all counsellors, no matter which model of counselling they practise, should offer the core conditions discussed in the section on person-centred therapy.

-The main difference is that TA and REBT counsellors use additional techniques where Person centred therapists believe that the core conditions are necessary and sufficient for the client to heal themselves.
+The main difference is that transactional analysis and REBT counsellors use additional techniques, whereas person-centred therapists believe that the core conditions are not only necessary but also sufficient for the client to heal themselves.

 |Carl Rogers||Eric Berne||Albert Ellis|

 |Humanistic school||Psychodynamic school||Behavioural school|

 |Counsellor believes the client is an expert on themselves and helps the client gain self-acceptance||Counsellor is an ‘expert’ and helps the client to realise how childhood experiences affect their life today||Counsellor is an ‘expert’ and helps the client to think more rationally about life|

 |Believes that humans can self-heal if the core conditions are in place||The basis of the model is parent, adult and child ego states||The basis of the model is action, belief and consequence|